davo/awesome-react-framer-x/readme.md

 * [Iso](https://compositor.io/iso/) - Build and prototype with pure JSX – no build setup or command line required.
 * [Guppy](https://github.com/joshwcomeau/guppy) - A friendly application manager and task runner for React.js.
 * [Alva](https://github.com/meetalva/alva) - Alva is a radically new digital design tool built for cross-functional product teams (React based Design Tool, in beta).
+* [HTMLtoJSX](https://magic.reactjs.net/htmltojsx.htm) - A web based tool that converts HTML to JSX compatible with React (v15).
 * [React Patterns](https://reactpatterns.com/) - A comprehensive collection of 17 React patterns and practices, by [@chantastic](https://twitter.com/chantastic).
 * [React Cheat Sheet](https://reactcheatsheet.com/) - An interactive documentation tool for the latest React API, by [@chantastic](https://twitter.com/chantastic).